Meinersbur/polybench/README.txt

 If using this work, please cite the following paper:
 Scott Grauer-Gray, Lifan Xu, Robert Searles, Sudhee Ayalasomayajula, and John Cavazos.
 Auto-tuning a High-Level Language Targeted to GPU Codes.
-To Appear In Proceedings of Innovative Parallel Computing (InPar '12), 2012.
+Proceedings of Innovative Parallel Computing (InPar '12), 2012.

 Paper available at http://www.eecis.udel.edu/~grauerg/